Choosing The Right Trustee For Your Louisiana Trust

 It’s also smart to name a successor trustee.
 This is the person who takes over if your original trustee dies, becomes incapacitated, or chooses not to serve.

 Life happens.
 Having a backup plan helps your trust run smoothly no matter what.
 You can list more than one successor in order of preference.
-Some people also appoint a trust protector, someone with the power to remove or replace a trustee if things go off track.

 Need Help Choosing the Right Trustee?